 During the third stage, the dam expels blood, fluid, and remnants of placenta from her uterus.
-This stage is important for preventing uterine infection, and is stimulated by oxytocin that is release when the pups nurse.
-If the pups are born dead, or are unable to nurse for any reason, use a warm, damp cloth to massage the dam's mammary glands (nipples) to help with this process.
+This stage is important for preventing uterine infection and is stimulated by oxytocin that is released when the pups nurse.
+If the pups are born dead or are unable to nurse for any reason, use a warm, damp cloth to massage the dam's mammary glands (nipples) to help with this process.

-Signs that may indicate a problem with the birthing process include:
+Signs that may indicate that there is a problem with the birthing process include:

 - Any illness in the dam (although vomiting and diarrhea are common during labor)

 - History of problems delivering pups in the past

 - More than 24 hours between a drop in body temperature and the onset of active labor

 - More than 3 hours of active straining with no pups produced

 - More than one hour of active straining between pups